TestProjects-Sigma/music_indexer/README.md

 - **Toggle Controls**: Easily switch between fast indexing and full audio analysis
 - **Smart Caching**: Files indexed with basic info can be updated later with full metadata
 - **Progress Indicators**: Clear indication of which extraction mode is being used

+## Theme Support
+The application supports multiple visual themes:

+- **Dark Theme**: A modern dark interface for comfortable use in low-light environments
+- **Light Theme**: A clean, bright interface for high-visibility usage
+- **System Default**: Uses your operating system's native look and feel
+- **Persistent Settings**: Your theme preference is saved between sessions

 ## Enhanced Search Results
 The automatic search feature now provides better visibility: